MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_desiredresolution.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration.DesiredResolution

 ## -description
-Gets or sets the horizontal and vertical scan resolution for the scanner's Feeder that the app requests, in DPI.
+Gets or sets the horizontal and vertical scan resolution for the scanner's feeder that the app requests, in DPI.

 ## -property-value
 The horizontal and vertical resolution, in pixels.